mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 but not every archduke watches their dukes like a hawk, nor does every duke keep a close eye on their counts and so forth.
-The temptation to defy Imperial law or the dictates of one’s superiors is apparently too great to resist for some among the noble ranks.
+The temptation to defy Imperial law or the dictates of one's superiors is apparently too great to resist for some among the noble ranks.
 There are times when such resistance is justified.
 For example, a count may refuse to follow the orders